5 Must-Haves of a BPM Platform for Growth & Digital Transformation

 Systems and practices which allow organizations to understand and act on their processes have evolved and taken on new importance in recent years as companies embark on digital transformation and automation journeys.
-And rightly so, since more than 70% of digital transformations fail – often because companies take a “technology first” approach.
+Rightly so, since more than 70% of digital transformations fail – often because companies take a “technology first” approach.
 It’s hard to blame them, because the siren’s song of cloud and SaaS, workflow automation, Robotic Process Automation (RPA), machine learning and Artificial Intelligence (AI) is pervasive and hard to resist.
 Only recently have best in class organizations begun to re-embrace what was traditionally called Business Process Management (BPM), and enthusiastically capture, model and collaboratively optimize their crucial business processes before jumping ahead to technology.
 Rules before tools, as we like to say.

-And after applying RPA and/or workflow automation to specific tasks or broader processes, everything must be measured and governed, not just for continuous improvement, but because the risk of falling out of compliance is high.
+After applying RPA and/or workflow automation to specific tasks or broader processes, everything must be measured and governed, not just for continuous improvement, but because the risk of falling out of compliance is high.
 Ultimately, with BPM, new processes can be flexibly designed, implemented, monitored and improved.
 Existing processes can be discovered, mapped and optimized.
 And all processes can be shared and managed across an enterprise like the portfolio of valuable assets that they are.
 Process is at the center of everything, and when properly implemented, the right BPM platform will improve efficiency and productivity, while reducing costs, errors and risks.

 But what exactly does a good BPM platform look like?
 What tools and features should it have?
 The following are five mission-critical BPM must-haves that will enable companies to survive and thrive in the era of Digital Transformation.

-“What if …?” – Three simple words, with so much weight.
+“What if …?” – Two simple words, with so much weight.
 What if we could hire more people, buy new equipment or improve quality?
 What would the impact be?
 What if we could predict these impacts without incurring costs for additional employees or materials or disrupting the real process?
 This is where the simulation comes in: it allows organizations to experiment with many different scenarios and many “What if…?” questions, always with the aim of optimizing processes and aligning them with the company’s strategy, risk, resources, KPIs and technology.
 A global survey of 516 CIOs conducted by Oxford Economics shows how important it is to align Digital Transformation goals with business objectives.
 According to the study, only 21 percent of German CIOs say that they set very effective corporate goals that penetrate all areas of the company.
 This is further validated by McKinsey, who cites research saying that only 16% of digital transformations last year successfully improved performance and equipped the companies to sustain changes in the long term.

 There is more to the word “simulation” than you might think.
 There are different types of simulation.
 The two most common are Monte Carlo (static) and event-oriented simulation (dynamic).
 Monte Carlo simulation simply means solving a formula repeatedly, so you simplify the complexity in practice.
 Many simulation solutions on the market offer a Monte Carlo simulation.
 If a company wants to simplify its processes in order to get answers to questions, Monte Carlo may be the right way to go.
-As a rule, a BPM platform can simplify the Monte Carlo simulation model – by not modeling influencing factors that occur in realworld processes, such as resources or schedules.
+As a rule, a BPM platform can simplify the Monte Carlo simulation model – by not modeling influencing factors that occur in real world processes, such as resources or schedules.
 But there is so much more that can be done if a company wants to make full use of the power of simulation.
 Discrete Event Simulation (DES) can be used to deliver results that Monte Carlo tools cannot deliver, such as bottlenecks, actual resource utilization, complex interactions between process paths, or process optimization.

 The Statistical Design of Experiments (DoE) enables several random simulations, each slightly different from the other to show actual process variation.
 Furthermore, by integrating statistical tools such as Minitab or JMP, one can find the “optimal” point within the results of statistical design of experiments.